kshaffer/kshaffer.github.io/_posts/2016-11-18-from-blended-learning-to-hybrid-pedagogy.md

 short_description: "How do we design a blended learning environment for the liberal arts?
 The philosophy of hybrid pedagogy can help."
 ---

-*The following is a talk I gave at Moravian College to humanities faculty as they work through issues of blended learning in a liberal arts context.
+*The following is a talk I shared at Moravian College to humanities faculty as they work through issues of blended learning in a liberal arts context.
 The original title of the talk was "Digital affordances, digital limitations: blended learning in liberal arts education."*

 When I was in elementary school, I had a wooden desk with cutout sections at the top.
 The long skinny sections, I assumed, were pencil holders, and I used them as such.
 But the square in the corner I didn't quite understand.
 My classmates and I used them for erasers, paperclips, and (if I remember correctly) spitballs and other contraband.
 But none of us really knew what they were for.